awesome1888/docker-build-tool/README.md

 The very first execution may take a while, because it will:

-* Install all node dependencies of your project, if you have any `package.json` files
+* Install all node dependencies of your project applications, if you have any `package.json` files in there
 * Produce `webpack` output (or other kind of output)
 * Pull all base images specified in your `Dockerfiles` and make layer fs caches